matei-tm/sample-local-development-with-azure-service-bus-and-azure-functions/README.md

 - Azure Application Insights (optional) for monitoring

 The switching procedure is based on a custom configuration (named LocalDev) that is conditionally processed in the Azure Functions csproj files.

+Note: Because RabbitMq does not have an equivalent for the ASB topic, the topics will be simulated as queues (work in progress to switch to exchange and keys)

 ## Solution structure